averykhoo/vibe-player-v3/REFACTOR_PLAN_2.md

 #### **3.2.
 State Ownership & Pathways**

-(This table remains unchanged from the previous version, as the state ownership logic is sound.)
+(This table remains unchanged from the previous version.)

 | State Item                           | Owning Hexagon       | Location in Store                       | Description                                                                                                                                                   |
 |:-------------------------------------|:---------------------|:----------------------------------------|:--------------------------------------------------------------------------------------------------------------------------------------------------------------|